iOS 26

 4. Measure app

-It’s no secret Apple is taking AR on a different level on iOS.
-Once you’re iPhone is running iOS 12, you’ll find a brand new app installed on it, Measure.
-It allows you to measure the distance between two points and the dimensions of real-world objects thanks to the iPhone’s augmented reality capabilities.
+It’s no secret that Apple is taking AR to a different level on iOS.
+Once your iPhone is running iOS 12, you’ll find a brand new app installed on it: Measure.

 5. Animoji and Memoji